UP authorities ask Yati Narsinghanand not to visit Delhi’s Jama Masjid on June 17

 On Monday, Narsinghanand expressed support for suspended BJP spokesperson Nupur Sharma.
 He said that those who took action against her were “afraid of Islamic jihad”.

 Sharma was suspended on Sunday from the BJP for her remarks against Prophet Muhammad during a debate on the television channel Times Now on May 26.
-The party took action against her after a number of Muslim-majority countries summoned Indian envoys.
+The party took action against her after a number of Muslim countries summoned Indian envoys to condemn her statements.
+Qatar demanded an apology.
 Social media users in some of these countries also called for a boycott of Indian products.

 “We are not speaking any lies,” Narsinghanand said in a video message.
 “We are merely stating what is written in Islamic texts...When we say those things, they say that they will behead us.”